-The Operating Partnership quarantees debt or otherwise provides support for a number of joint venture properties.
+We guarantee debt or otherwise provide support for a number of joint venture properties.

 Joint venture debt is the liability of the joint venture and is typically secured by a mortgage on the joint venture property, which is non-recourse to us.
 Nevertheless, the joint venture's failure to satisfy its debt obligations could result in the loss of our investment therein.
-As of December 31, 2015, the Operating Partnership guaranteed joint venture related mortgage indebtedness of \$353.7 million (of which we have a right of recovery from our venture partners of \$112.8 million).
+As of December 31, 2015, we guaranteed joint venture related mortgage indebtedness of \$353.7 million (of which we have a right of recovery from our venture partners of \$112.8 million).
 A default by a joint venture under its debt obligations may expose us to liability under a guaranty.
 We may elect to fund cash needs of a joint venture through equity contributions (generally on a basis proportionate to our ownership interests), advances or partner loans, although such fundings are not typically required contractually or otherwise.